I've updated the my Player Ratings model to show football players' potential career trajectories.

 Predicting how a player's career is going to pan out is tricky though.
 We have no idea about what will happen with injuries, managers, teams, transfers, motivation etc so we can't just give a single prediction.
 Instead, we need to provide a range of realistic possibilities that cover our uncertainty.
 The model does this be comparing the player with historical players to find those with the closest matching career trajectories to date.

 As an example, here is Marcus Rashford again (in blue) alongside the closest matching career trajectories (in grey).
 Now, this isn't to say that Rashford will follow any particular one of those grey lines.
-All footballers are unique (like snowflakes) and so will all have their own unique career trajectory but it does give us a realistic range in which the player's career could develop.
+All footballers are unique snowflakes and will all have their own unique career trajectory but it does give us a realistic range in which the player's career could develop.

 Figure 2: Marcus Rashford's potential career trajectories